Man convicted of killing 2 women gets life sentence | WHIZ News

 Authorities said James Geran (GEHR’-uhn) killed a woman they described as a business associate in a “criminal activity” and dumped her body in Madison Township hours before killing his girlfriend’s mother during a standoff with Butler County sheriff’s deputies in Trenton in June.
 He then shot himself.

-The 45-year-old Middletown man had pleaded guilty to a murder charge in the death of 27-year-old Maegan Motter and to an aggravated murder charge in the death of his girlfriend’s mother, 63-year-old Sharon McCleary.
+The 46-year-old Middletown man earlier pleaded guilty to a murder charge in the death of 27-year-old Maegan Motter and to an aggravated murder charge in the death of his girlfriend’s mother, 63-year-old Sharon McCleary.
 Geran released his girlfriend and her sister unharmed.

 No motives were given.

-Note: This story has been corrected to show that Geran is a 46-year-old man, not a 45-year-old man.